rackerlabs/docs-developer-blog/_posts/2018-07-16-upgrading-oracle-business-intelligence-discoverer-part-1.md

 8. Review the installation summary and size.

-9. Review the installation log for check progress and verify completion.
+9. Review the installation log to check progress and verify completion.

-10. Step 10 -- Click **Done** after installation completed.
+10. Click **Done** after installation completed.

 #### RCU installation

-The RCU download package should be about 350MB, and this utility creates two new users and three new tablespaces, which are used to store metadata for Middlewear and Discoverer.
+The RCU download package should be about 350 MB.
+This utility creates two new users and three new tablespaces, which are used to store metadata for Middleware and Discoverer.

-The following steps detail the installation process:
+Use the following steps for the installation process:

 1. Click **Next** on the **Welcome** screen.